alukosdev/ccsp/standards/nfpa-75-and-76.md

 ---
 categories: [Standards, Data Center Design Standards]
-icon: stop
+icon: alert
 tags: [nfpa]
 ---

-!!!danger
+!!!warning
-This page has not yet been revised for 2022.
+This page is queued for revision.
 !!!

 # NFPA 75 and 76